Senior Software Engineer

 What We’re Looking For

-• 8+ years of software engineering experience building and maintaining production systems
+• 8+ years of software engineering experience

-• Deep full-stack fluency with modern web technologies (we use React, Remix, Node, TypeScript, Postgres, Prisma—depth of understanding matters more than framework-matching)
+• Deep full-stack fluency with modern web technologies (we use React, Remix, Node, TypeScript, Postgres, Prisma — depth of understanding matters more than framework-matching)

 Especially strong fit if:

-• You've been a founding engineer, tech lead, or staff engineer—someone who set technical direction, made architectural calls without a playbook, and owned the consequences (this matters most to us)
+• You've been a founding engineer, tech lead, or staff engineer — someone who set technical direction, made architectural calls without a playbook, and owned the consequences.
+This matters most to us.

-• Startup experience where wearing many hats wasn't a novelty but a necessity—you've context-switched between product thinking, infrastructure, and stakeholder communication in the same week
+• Startup experience where wearing many hats wasn't a novelty but a necessity — you've context-switched between product thinking, infrastructure, and stakeholder communication in the same week

 • Healthcare technology, EHR integrations, or HIPAA-regulated environments